TeHikuMedia/wahi-korero/README.md

 # wahi-korero
 This is a tool for identifying and extracting segments of speech in audio.
+This was built by @craigthelinguist.

 The name comes from wāhi, which means "to split" or "to subdivide", and kōrero, meaning "speech".